Shanmukh0708/Cisco-Intern/README.md

 ### Campus Network Topology Screenshots

-Here are the visual representations of the campus network topology as designed in Cisco Packet Tracer, located in the `screenshots` folder.
+Here are the visual representations of the campus network topology as designed in Cisco Packet Tracer, located in the `SNAPS` folder.

 #### Screenshot 1: Main Server Room